carbon-design-system/sveld/README.md

 open?: boolean;
 ```

-Use the `@default` tag to explicitly document the default value.
-When an explicit `@default` annotation is provided, `sveld` uses it instead of the inferred value, avoiding duplicate `@default` tags in the output.
+Use `@default` to document the default value.
+When you supply `@default`, `sveld` uses it instead of the inferred value and avoids duplicate `@default` tags in the output.

-This is useful when the initializer references a variable or expression that is not meaningful to consumers:
+Use `@default` when the initializer references a variable or expression that means nothing to consumers:

 ```svelte
 <script>